The Top Diving Sites You Can Experience on a Bareboat Yacht Charter

 As we head into Halloween, it made us think about how wrecks are eerie, full of history, legacy and marine life, all scuttling and swimming around their unnaturally submerged home.

 There are an estimated three million wrecks lying awkwardly on the ocean bed, yet only a small percentage are accessible to divers.
-Even among those, some are so difficult to reach, only those with specialist qualifications and experience can dive them.
+Some are so difficult to reach, only those with specialist qualifications and experience can dive them.
 With the thrill of the underwater world and wanting to get closer to maritime history, it’s no wonder that divers sometimes plan their vacation based on the location of shipwrecks.
-With so many to choose from, we’ve listed some of our favorites that you can dive while on a bareboat yacht charter.
+With so many to choose from, we’ve listed some of our best dive sites in the world that you can visit while on a bareboat yacht charter.

 RMS Rhone – British Virgin Islands